Chris Bandak

-Chris Bandak (كريس البندك; born January 13, 1979) is a Palestinian militant, who was convicted in Israel for shooting at Israeli motorists, during the Second Intifada.
+Chris Bandak (كريس البندك; born January 13, 1979) (alternatively transliterated as Chris Benedict) is a Palestinian militant, who was convicted in Israel for killing two Israeli motorists and wounding a third during the Second Intifada.
 He is a Greek Orthodox Christian.

-Life

 Bandak was born into a Palestinian Christian family on January 13, 1979, in Bethlehem.
 He was born near the Church of the Nativity, said to mark the birthplace of Jesus of Nazareth, and his parents gave him the name Chris through its association with messiahship and since they believe Jesus to be of Palestinian descent as well as a savior of the Palestinians.
 He has an older brother named Khader.
 Chris' mother abandoned them when he was one years old.
-He was reportedly a leader of the Al-Aqsa Martyrs' Brigades and the Tanzim, both resistance wings of the Fatah movement.
+He was reportedly a leader of the Al-Aqsa Martyrs' Brigades and the Tanzim, both armed wings of the Fatah movement.
 As a result of conviction for crimes related to this involvement he was imprisoned by Israel on February 6, 2003.